jcawley5/SKR-Learning-Journey/Unit-3/README.md

 Choose the YAML tab to review your deployment manifest and choose the Create button and review created resource.

-#### Task 2: Update and apply the deployment manifest via kubectl
+#### Task 4: Update and apply the deployment manifest via kubectl

-Use kubectlto list your deployments.
+Use kubectl to list your deployments.

 ```
 kubectl get deployments